40 Quick & Easy Breakfast Ideas

 Waffle With Honeyed Yogurt & Bananas

 Toast a whole-grain, high-protein waffle until crispy.
 Top with honeyed yogurt, sliced bananas, and slivered almonds.

 Hash Brown Avocado Toast

 Grab a bag of frozen hash browns—we like Alexia Organic Hashed Browns—and fry them up.
 Top with freshly cubed avocado and an over-easy fried egg.
 To up the greens, you can even grate some fresh zucchini and mix together with the potatoes before frying.

 One of the quickest and easiest breakfast ideas that will satisfy your sweet cravings without a ton of added sugar is oatmeal.
-Just stir a spoonful of peanut butter into a bowl of plain instant oatmeal.
-Top with diced apples, crushed walnuts, and cinnamon.
+Just stir a spoonful of peanut butter into a bowl of plain instant oatmeal, then top with diced apples, crushed walnuts, and cinnamon.